crearth/TSP/README.md

 ## Usage

 ### Making a Graph object
-In order to use the Tabu Search algorithm or the Ant Colony System algorithm implementations, you only have to make a `Graph` object.
-From this object, you can call methods to get results.
+In order to use the Tabu Search algorithm or the Ant Colony System algorithm implementations, we only have to make a `Graph` object.
+From this object, we can call methods to get results.

-The constructor for a `Graph` object needs one argument: the name of the .tsp file without the '.tsp' extension.
+The constructor for a `Graph` object needs one argument: the name of the `.tsp` file without the '.tsp' extension.
 This file needs to be located in the `data` folder.

 An example of making a Graph object for the berlin52.tsp file:
 ```java